Keywords: attention, sequence-to-sequence, speech recognition, document summarization

 TL;DR: An online and linear-time attention mechanism that performs soft attention over adaptively-located chunks of the input sequence.

 Abstract: Sequence-to-sequence models with soft attention have been successfully applied to a wide variety of problems, but their decoding process incurs a quadratic time and space cost and is inapplicable to real-time sequence transduction.
 To address these issues, we propose Monotonic Chunkwise Attention (MoChA), which adaptively splits the input sequence into small chunks over which soft attention is computed.
 We show that models utilizing MoChA can be trained efficiently with standard backpropagation while allowing online and linear-time decoding at test time.
-When applied to online speech recognition, we obtain state-of-the-art results and match the performance of an offline soft attention model.
-In document summarization experiments where we do not expect monotonic alignments, we show significantly improved performance compared to a baseline monotonic attention model.
+When applied to online speech recognition, we obtain state-of-the-art results and match the performance of a model using an offline soft attention mechanism.
+In document summarization experiments where we do not expect monotonic alignments, we show significantly improved performance compared to a baseline monotonic attention-based model.